Senior School (Years 10 – 12)

 At Mannum Community College we commence Stage 2 in week 8 of the previous year.
 We do this to give students the opportunity to be introduced to their new subjects and make a start on the first tasks for the big year ahead.

-In 2018/19 we had 100% SACE completion of all students eligible to complete in those years.
+In 2018/19/20 we had 100% SACE completion of all students eligible to complete in those years.
 We work hard with our year 12 students to assist them achieve their desired results and get to that next stage of life, be that University, Vocational training, Trade or Employment pathways.
 Students achieve their SACE in a variety of ways including SACE accredited subjects, VET Courses, SACE accredited university courses and community learning accredited activities.
-In 2019 we had 8 students successfully apply for University Pathways and receive first round offers into their first choice course of preference, which is great result for both our school and students.
+In 2019 we had 8 students successfully apply for University Pathways and receive first round offers into their first choice course of preference, and again in 2020 we had 9 students receive ATAR scores with those opting for university pathways again receiving first round offers into courses of preference, which is great result for both our school and students.

-We also have wonderful School Support Officers working with our teachers and students to give assistance to students with learning and behavior challenges.
+We also have wonderful School Support Officers working with our teachers and students to give assistance to students with learning and behaviour challenges.

 Bindi Barker our Aboriginal Community Education Officer (ACEO) also assists our Aboriginal students, families and staff with support, guidance and encouragement.
-Charly Elliker is our AET Aboriginal Education Teacher for the whole school supporting staff, students and families in relation to Aboriginal education.
+Charly Elliker is our school Aboriginal Education Teacher (AET) for the whole school supporting staff, students and families in relation to Aboriginal education.

 Apprenticeships (ASBA’s)/ Flexible Apprenticeships and Traineeships